mojaloop/mini-loop/README.md

 ## Description / Approach

 Using Hashicorp Vagrant, a VirtualBox Ubnutu VM or Google Cloud VM is created and all of the components required to run mojaloop are automatically installed and configured into this VM.
-Once the VM is booted the mojaloop helm chart is deployed and the mojaloop kubernetes pods and services created, the mini-loop configuration automatically runs the /vagrant/scripts/setup-local-env.sh script to load test data into the mojaloop application.
-The user then can then log into the vm and execute the mojaloop postman/newman based Golden_Path test collections against this mojaloop installation using localhost (see below for instructions).
+Once the VM is booted the mojaloop helm chart is deployed and the mojaloop kubernetes pods and services created, the mini-loop configuration automatically runs the /vagrant/scripts/setup-local-env.sh script to load test data into the mojaloop application and then executes the mojaloop postman/newman based Golden_Path test collections against this mojaloop installation using localhost.

+Once the golden_path tests have completed, users can interact with the installation.
+Refer to the instructions below on logging into the VM and running a transfer.

 ## Prerequisites